cirello-io/runner/README.md

 - restart (in process type): "always" will restart the process type every time;
 "fail" will restart the process type on failure.

+- group (in process type): group of processes that depend on each other.
+If a process type fails, it will halt all others in the same group.
+If the "restart" paramater is not set to "always" or "fail", the affected process types will halt and not restart.

 ## Installation
 `go get [-f -u] [-tags poll] cirello.io/runner`